 WHY ANNABELLE DOODLES OF NEW ENGLAND?

-Spend many hours on research to balance temperament, coat and size.
+Spend many hours on pedigree research to balance temperament, coat and size.

-Keep linebreeding to a minimum (if used at all) and NO inbreeding which will be verified by pedigree.
+Keep linebreeding and inbreeding to a minimum which will be verified by pedigree.

 Have each and every pup's placement be determined by the expertise of our trainer and behaviorist to fit into your lifestyle as described in your application.
 It is extremely important that you understand that personality not 'looks' determine the best puppy for you and your family.
 It is necessary that you be willing to work within three choices.
 There will be times when a pup is suggested NOT within these choices.